GamrGamr/Foculume/README.md

 # Foculume

-Foculume is a simple Windows study timer built for focused work sessions.
-Set a study time, set a rest time, and let the app guide you through repeating study/rest cycles.
+Foculume is a local Windows study timer for focused work sessions.
+Set study and rest durations, run repeating cycles, take optional long breaks, and review your last 7 days of study statistics.

+Foculume is local-only.
+It has no accounts, no telemetry, no external services, and no installer.

 ## Features

-- Study and rest timer loop
+- Custom study, rest, and long-break durations
-- Optional long break every N cycles
+- Optional long break every N study cycles
-- Cycle limit, or run until stopped
+- Optional cycle limit, or run until stopped
-- Persistent popup when each phase ends
+- Persistent phase-finished popup
+- Optional auto-start of the next phase after a 7-second live countdown
+- Compact always-on-top timer mode with pause/resume and reset
-- Light mode and dark mode
+- Light and dark themes
 - Notification area/tray support
+- Opening Foculume again brings the existing window forward
-- Daily statistics for the last 7 days
+- Last 7 days of statistics
-- Tracks study time, rest time, paused time, transition time, and completed cycles
+- Tracks study time, rest time, paused time, transition time, total time, and completed study cycles
-- Saves settings automatically
+- Settings and statistics saved automatically
-- Uses a single portable `.exe`

 ## Download

-Download `Foculume.exe` from the latest release and run it.
+Download `Foculume.exe` from the latest GitHub release and run it.

 No installer is required.

 ## User Data

-Foculume stores user settings and statistics in:
+Foculume stores user data in:

 %APPDATA%\Foculume